 Tom Wooldridge – Junior Club Coordinator and Level 1 Coach

-Before my daughter Emily started with CTC in 2017, I hadn’t given triathlon much thought.
+Before my older daughter started with CTC in 2017, I hadn’t given triathlon much thought.
 My sporting interests were primarily running, followed by cycling, with swimming a distant third.
 However, I rapidly saw how enjoyable and rewarding triathlon can be and started to help out with events and the occasional session.
-Since the beginning of 2019, I have been helping out on a regular basis with the Saturday coaching sessions, took on the role of marshal coordinator for this year’s aquathlon and managed to complete my first aquathlon.
+Since the beginning of 2019, I have been helping out on a regular basis with the Saturday coaching sessions, have helped to organise the club aquathlon over the past few years, and managed to complete my first aquathlon.
 It’s hugely satisfying to see the enthusiasm and effort that the children put into the training and racing, and to be able to help with their progress and improvement.
 The support from coaches and others involved in the juniors section is fantastic and it’s great to be part of such a positive and friendly club.

 Tim Williams – Training Coordinator & Level 3 Coach